 Christopher Boone, Lufkin’s chief financial officer, declined in an e-mail to comment on whether the company had been approached by potential buyers or would consider a sale.

 Lufkin was founded in 1902 as a maker of railroad and sawmill equipment before expanding into oilfield pumps and power-transmission equipment.
-Oil-related products such as its artificial-lift pumpjacks, which are used to draw the fuel out of the ground when an older well loses its natural pressure, accounted for 79 percent of revenue (LUFK) in 2011.
+Oil-related products such as its artificial-lift pumpjacks, which are used to draw the fuel out of the ground when an older well loses its natural pressure, accounted for 79 percent of revenue (LUFK:US) in 2011.

 On July 30, Lufkin shares had their biggest one-day drop since the company went public in 1990, tumbling 21 percent after the pump maker reported earnings that missed forecasts for a second straight quarter.
 Lufkin, which cited expansion costs and expenses related to a labor dispute in Argentina, also cut its profit forecast for the full year.